 - It does not post screenplays to your Bluesky timeline.
 It stores them in an AT Protocol collection (

-) in your Bluesky profile on their personal data server (PDS).
-Someday, Tap might support personal AT Proto PDSes. - It is not intended for production use.
+lol.tapapp.tap.doc) in your Bluesky profile on their personal data server (PDS).
+Someday, Tap might support non-Bluesky AT Protocol PDSes, it depends on how much time we have to spend on it. - It is not intended for production use.
 If you use Tap or store screenplays in Tap, you do so at your own risk.

 - It stores data unencrypted, and the data is publicly accessible on the Internet (Bluesky doesn't support private collections).